 Welcome to the iPSC Core Facility at the Neuroscience Department.
 We are committed to driving groundbreaking research by offering high standard induced pluripotent stem cells (iPSCs) and developing custom-tailored protocols designed for maximum efficiency and your needs.

-Our mission is to serve as a cornerstone of support for researchers and laboratories, enhancing the quality of their work and driving impactful scientific discoveries within the Neuroscience department at Yale University.
+Our mission is to serve as a cornerstone of support for researchers and laboratories, enhancing the quality of their work and driving impactful scientific discoveries.
 We achieve this through productive collaborations with principal investigators and their trainees, empowering them to reach new heights in research excellence.
+The iPSC Core is co-led by Juliana Salgado, PhD, and Tanina Arab, PhD, and is available to all members of the Yale Neuroscience Department, as well as Yale affiliates of the Ludwig Program and the Alzheimer’s Disease Research Center (ADRC).

 Ongoing Research